telerik/winforms-docs/map/features/navigation-controls.md

 # Navigation Controls

-__RadMap__ provides incorporates a navigation tool allowing the end to user to easily zoom, pan and change the current view.
+__RadMap__ incorporates a navigation tool allowing the end to user to easily zoom, pan and change the current view.

 >caption Figure 1: Navigation Bar